mastanca/webtask-workshop/modules/secrets.md

 You'll now see how you can use secrets to connecting your webtask to Slack.
 Before you move forward the first thing you need is an incoming Slack URL.

-- Naviate to [Incoming Webhooks](https://my.slack.com/services/new/incoming-webhook/) on Slack
+- Navigate to [Incoming Webhooks](https://my.slack.com/services/new/incoming-webhook/) on Slack
 - Select #general from the Post to Channel drop down
 - Click the Add Incoming WebHooks integration button
 - Copy the Webhook URL